mintlayer/mojito-browser-extension/CONTRIBUTING.md

   ```
 - Create your PR setting a title like `A-[id of Asana task]: [short description]`:
   - E.g.: `A-1202012043191654: Update README with branches info`
+- **Always set base branch to `dev`**
 - Set some relevant reviewers to your PR
+- Check if you've completed all the items on the PR's template checklist
-- Move your Asana task to `On Staging (to be tested)` column on the project board
+- Move your Asana task to `Ready for Code Review` column on the project board
 - After getting the approval of all of the selected reviewers, merge your branch with `Squash and merge`
 - Remove your branch after merging
 - Move your asana task to `Ready do be deployed`